What Is Proteinuria?

-What are the Symptoms of Proteinuria?
+What Are the Signs and Symptoms of Proteinuria?

 Foamy urine or bubbling in urine